NSWC-Crane/passive_range/camera_capture/README.md

-# Camera  Project
+# Camera Capture Project

-This project contains the project files for the Passive Range Project.
+This project contains the project files for the controlling a camera and the motor/trigger controller.

 ## Dependencies